eedinson/SupplyChain_TestnetDeploy/README.md

 ![pragma][pragma]

+2. Set the correct Solidity compiler settings

+![compilerSettings][compilerSettings]

+3. Set Meatamask as the environment provider and select an account for the Supplier

+![setMetamaskAccount][setMetamaskAccount]

+4. Deploy the smart contract via Metamask and create an order Enter the order details for Title and Description Select a second address in your Metamask account for the delivery company and a third account address for the customer Click Transact and wait for the Metamask notification Confirm the transaction in Metamask

+![createOrder][createOrder]

+5. Check that the order was created and verify the contract functionality Wait for Metamask to confirm the transaction (check if the debug notification is green) Check getOrder functionality and search for orders by index (if you only created one order, the index is 0) Verify that you can see the information entered when creating the order, also verify and copy the transaction hash from the debug notification

+![verifyTransaction][verifyTransaction]

+6. Search for the smart contract in Ropsten Etherscan [https://ropsten.etherscan.io/](https://ropsten.etherscan.io/)

+![etherscan][etherscan]

 _For further explanations on the use of the smart contract, please refer to the relevant publication [Paper](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>